Tyrrrz/Tyrrrz.me/data/blog/wpf-listbox-selecteditems-twoway-binding/index.md

 When the change is triggered by the view, we call the `OnListBoxSelectionChanged(...)` method.
 To update the selected items on the view model, we copy the items from `ListBox.SelectedItems` to our own `SelectedItems` collection.

-Note, however, that this behavior is generic because we expect to work with a collection like `IReadOnlyList<T>` on the view model side.
+Note, however, that this behavior is generic because we expect to bind to a generic collection like `IReadOnlyList<T>` on the view model's side.
 WPF doesn't support generic behaviors, so we have to subtype this class for each specific data type:

 ```csharp
 public class MyObjectListBoxSelectionBehavior : ListBoxSelectionBehavior<MyObject>